Mission statement

 Our aim

-Our aim is to make asset owners aware of the presence and specific risks of flanged joints in their pipeline system and how they can carry out systematic checks in the live phase.
-It also helps to improve asset owners’ awareness of high-risk issues in terms of (external) safety and therefore compliance with the national legislation.
+Our aim is to raise asset owners’ awareness of the presence and specific risks associated with flanged joints in their pipeline systems, and to guide them in conducting systematic checks during the operational phase.
+We also strive to enhance asset owners’ understanding of high-risk issues related to external safety, ensuring compliance with national legislation.

 Delineation

-Flanged joints require special technical investigation.
-When we flange calculations, the following will be checked: Environmental management systems (requirements with guidelines for use) or own company guidelines for flanged connections that the asset owner can use to comply with the national legislation.
-The use of a method such as the PDCA cycle for pipeline flange connections in the management phase.
-The risk management system (RMS) must be based on the PDCA cycle methodology.
-This must be coherent, controlled and guaranteed.
+Flanged joints necessitate specialized technical evaluation.
+When conducting flange calculations, we assess the following: the environmental management systems and company-specific guidelines for flanged connections that asset owners can utilize to ensure compliance with national legislation.
+Additionally, we evaluate the implementation of a systematic approach, such as the PDCA (Plan-Do-Check-Act) cycle, for managing pipeline flange connections during the operational phase.
+The risk management system (RMS) should be grounded in the PDCA cycle methodology, ensuring it is coherent, controlled, and consistently upheld.

 Target group

-Flange Management is intended for asset owners.
-The findings and recommendations provide an indicative view of the working method.
+Flange Management is designed for asset owners.
+The findings and recommendations offer a valuable overview of effective working methods.